Sagres, Portugal

 When we asked people living in Sagres about club and activities where newcomers can meet others, they responded:

 "Sagres, is a popular destination for expats, offering a variety of clubs and activities to join.
 Many expats participate in water sports clubs, such as surfing and sailing, due to the town's prime location on the Atlantic Ocean.
 There are also golf clubs, which are a great way to socialize and meet new people.
 For those interested in the local culture, there are Portuguese language classes and cooking clubs where expats can learn traditional Portuguese recipes.
 Yoga and fitness clubs are also popular, offering a healthy and social way to spend time.
 In addition to clubs and activities, expats in Sagres often meet people through local events and festivals.
 The town hosts several throughout the year, including music festivals, food and wine events, and cultural celebrations.
 Volunteering is another great way to meet people and integrate into the community.
 There are numerous opportunities to volunteer in Sagres, from helping out at local schools to participating in beach clean-ups.
 Lastly, many expats find that simply frequenting local cafes, restaurants, and bars is a great way to meet both locals and fellow expats.
-Sagres has a vibrant social scene, and newcomers are often welcomed with open arms," remarked one expat who made the move to Sagres.
+Sagres has a vibrant social scene, and newcomers are often welcomed with open arms," said one expat who made the move to Sagres.

 What should I bring when moving to Sagres?